zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 /README.md

 # Installation #
+To run the code you must download cygwin and have a GCC Compiler.

+You can download and install cygwin from here :

+The code can be downloaded from the github repository

+Open the cygwin terminal and change the directory to the folder where the files are stored

+Then type in the command to compile and run the main program in the terminal make runcode

+For the test program type in the following command to compile and run it in the terminal make runtest

+After running the step by step instructions are given in the Usage section

 # Usage #

-After successful installation the program is ready to use.
+After successful compilation the program is ready to use.
 The step by step user manual can be found here : https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/User-Manual

 User Manual for testing the software can be found here: https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/User-Manual--Testing